 Skin cancer is more common in older dogs also, and a dog’s skin will naturally change with age so sometimes it can be hard to tell whether changes are due to simple old age or due to a more sinister underlying cause.
 Therefore, it’s important that your vet has a proper look to make the diagnosis – it’s a good idea to have any new lump or bump tested by your veterinarian.

 Treating Malignant Skin Tumors in Dogs

-The exact treatment options will be decided by your vet and take into account the size and location of the tumor and whether or not it has spread to other areas of the body.
+The exact treatment options will be decided by your veterinarian who will consider the size and location of the tumor and whether it has spread to other areas of the body.

 Disclaimer: This website's content is not a substitute for veterinary care.
 Always consult with your veterinarian for healthcare decisions.
 Read More.